-As can be seen from Figure 7 the four scenarios do not show considerable differentiation in the suitability results.
+As can be seen from Fig. 7, the four scenarios do not show considerable differentiation in the suitability results.
 One likely reason is that the population density (C1) and estimated biomass energy (C2) criteria rank first or second in all scenarios.
-Another reason may be that the proximity to road network (C5) and proximity to settlement area (C7) rank third or fourth in three scenarios.
+Another reason may be that the proximity to road network (C5) and proximity to settlement area (C7) rank third or fourth in three scenarios, respectively.
 It is important to note that the results in this study show low sensitivity for changing criteria weights.
 The stability of results under all four scenarios implies that the suitability of chosen locations is robust, with respect to these specific criteria.

-Figure 8 compares relative coverage for each suitability class in each scenario.
+Figure 8 shows the comparison of relative coverage for each suitability class in each scenario.
 As in the first experiment, the moderately suitable class has the highest coverage and the two extreme classes (high suitability and unsuitability) show the lowest coverage, in all scenarios.
-Coverage appears to be least balanced however in the social impact and environmentalist scenarios, as both show proportionately fewer less suitable pixels than do the economic cost or developer profits scenarios.
+Coverage appears to be least balanced, however, in the social impact and environmentalist scenarios, as both show proportionately fewer less suitable pixels than do the economic cost suitability classes according to different scenarios

+Fig. 7 The maps of location suitability according to four different scenarios or developer profits scenarios.
 The social impact scenario classifies the highest number of pixels as suitable or highly suitable.
 This shows that relative suitability of locations can differ when specific agendas (scenarios) are taken into account.